someobserver/recurgence/mirror/backside/index.md

 It cannot hurt you.

-Its interestingness, usefulness, and power exist in logarithmic proportion to humility — authenticity and kindness you already possess.
+Its interestingness, usefulness, and power exist in logarithmic proportion to humility— authenticity and kindness you already possess.

 The body understands when it's been recognized by what meaning truly means.